ReeseFive/IntegrationCalculatorGUI/README.md

 # Integration Calculator GUI
 A Integral Calculator that is written in Python.
+Written to help anyone to calculate up to a triple integral of a function given.

+# Documentation

 # Requirements
-1. Python 3
+- Python 3
-2. Tkinter
+- Tkinter
-3. Sympy
+- Sympy